Top 7 things to do in Bucharest in only 24 hours

 Do not miss the Memorial of Rebirth built in the memory of the Romanian revolutionaries from December 1989.
 It is an architectural complex consisting in a white obelisk with a brown sphere on the top, a wooden alley and 2 white walls with the names of the revolutionaries carved on them).
 It is here where the 1989 Revolution took place and put an end to the communist regime from Romania after more than 40 years.
 Opposite the Memorial, across the road, you will see the former Headquarters of the Communist Party and the Security (political police agency).

 It certainly represents the biggest and most famous construction that you have to see in Bucharest.
-Its fame is due most of all to the three records mentioned by World Records Academy – the largest, most expensive and heaviest administrative building in the world.
-It was erected starting with 1984 at the orders of then president of communist Romania, Nicolae Ceausescu, who wanted to centre here all the political and administrative power.
+Its fame is due to most of all to the three records mentioned by World Records Academy – the largest, most expensive and heaviest administrative building in the world.
+It was erected starting with 1984 at the orders of the then-president of communist Romania, Nicolae Ceausescu, who wanted to centre here all the political and administrative power.

 The Palace of the Parliament is by far the most controversial building in the country and despite the Romanians’ disdain, it is the reason why most of the tourists are visiting Bucharest.

-It is here where you will have the chance to step back in an indefinite time when traditions and superstitions used to go hand in hand with religion and local believes.
-Inaugurated in 1936, the open air museum reunites original houses which belonged to Romanian peasants being brought here from all the corners of the country.
-Tourists can stroll along the alleys, admire the traditional and simple architecture of the houses, they can learn about the old lifestyle at the countryside and find out funny, interesting things about the families who used to live in those homesteads.
+It is here where you will have the chance to step back in an indefinite time when traditions and superstitions used to go hand in hand with religion and local beliefs.
+Inaugurated in 1936, the open-air museum reunites original houses that belonged to Romanian peasants being brought here from all the corners of the country.
+Tourists can stroll along the alleys, admire the traditional and simple architecture of the houses, they can learn about the old lifestyle in the countryside and find out funny, interesting things about the families who used to live in those homesteads.